AluSinVIII/BeautifulComponents/BComp/README.md

 We welcome contributions from the community!
 To contribute to BeautifulComponents, follow these steps:

+### Base Instruction
 Fork the repository
 Create a new branch: git checkout -b feature/new-feature Make your changes
 Commit your changes: git commit -m 'Add new feature' Push to the branch: git push origin feature/new-feature Submit a pull request

+### What's next ?
+Your PR will be examined by our team, then if your contribution follow the values and spirit of our community, we will then proceed to put it to the vote on our website https://beautifulcomponents.vercel.app/, and if you get enough votes, we will integrate it to our project.

 Please read our Contribution Guidelines for more details.

 ## License